xu1912/PMM-imputation/README.md

 Predictive mean matching imputation procedure based on machine learning models, using R and Python

 ## List of files
+1. Simulaiton_data_used_in_paper - folder contains simulation datasets used in paper.
+   - dat_n500_m1.rds - R data file contains generated data for 200 times simulation of Model 1 and the true value of interest.
+   - dat_n500_m2.rds - R data file contains generated data for 200 times simulation of Model 2 and the true value of interest.
+   - dat_n500_m3.rds - R data file contains generated data for 200 times simulation of Model 3 and the true value of interest.
+   - getdata.r - R code contains functions to generate simulation data.
+   - run.r - R code to implment getdata.r and physically generate the data.
-1. README.md - contains instructions and illustrations about everything.
+3. README.md - contains instructions and illustrations about everything.
-2. fit_functions_classical.r - contains R code for imputation using classical methods, including Naive, Regression, PMM estimator.
+4. fit_functions_classical.r - contains R code for imputation using classical methods, including Naive, Regression, PMM estimator.
-3. fit_functions_deep_learning.py - contains Python code for imputation using deep learning.
+5. fit_functions_deep_learning.py - contains Python code for imputation using deep learning.
-4. fit_functions_machine_learning.r - contains R code for imputation using machine learning methods, including GAM, XGBOOST, KNN, and SVM.
+6. fit_functions_machine_learning.r - contains R code for imputation using machine learning methods, including GAM, XGBOOST, KNN, and SVM.
-5. toy_data.rds - contains an example dataset to test R code.
+7. toy_data.rds - contains an example dataset to test R code.
+8. toy_data.csv - contains an example dataset to test Python code.

-## Instruction to run the code
+## Instruction to run the R code
 Here, we shared code related to our submission to JDS.
 A toy data was provided to test the codes.

 To test the R code with the toy data, please download the r code files and toy_data.rds to a local folder.